spacious/last.js/README.md

 > additions came from real world usage and inspiration from libraries such as [ramda](https://github.com/ramda/ramda)

-sticking with it's heritage though, it's goal is to still be *fast*
+inline with it's heritage it's goal is to still be *fast*:

 &roarr; functions are stand-alone and self-contained (ie they do not call/use each other)